XXXTentacion: 2021–2025: Look at Me documentary, Look at Me: The Album, In His Own Words documentary, and re-releases

 On November 22, 2022, the documentary In His Own Words was released.
 The film primarily features previously unseen interviews conducted by Fader Films in 2017 and is considered a companion piece to the May 2022 documentary Look at Me.
 On December 16, 2022, the single "WitDemDicks!" was released onto streaming and digital download.
 The song was originally released on SoundCloud in 2015.
-In 2023, singles such as "Very Rare Forever Freestyle", "I'm Not Human" and "Let's Pretend We're Numb" were released onto streaming and digital download, as well as a re-release of Onfroy's 2016 EP ItWasntEnough and a remaster and remix of "Emoji" in collaboration with Ronny J. On June 19, 2024, the single “Teeth (Interlude)” was released on streaming services and for digital download.
+In 2023, singles such as "Very Rare Forever Freestyle", "I'm Not Human" and "Let's Pretend We're Numb" were released onto streaming and digital download, as well as a re-release of Onfroy's 2016 EP ItWasntEnough and a remaster and remix of "Emoji" in collaboration with Ronny J. On June 19, 2024, the single "Teeth (Interlude)" was released on streaming services and for digital download.
 The song was originally released on SoundCloud in 2015.

 On May 30, 2025, Juice Wrld's remix of Onfroy's song "Whoa (Mind in Awe)" was released.
 On July 11, 2025, as a part of the 5th anniversary of Juice Wrld's third album Legends Never Die, the song "The Way" with Onfroy was released as a part of the anniversary.
 On July 30, 2025, Ski Mask the Slump God released The Lost Files, a compilation album consisting of older SoundCloud tracks that were previously unavailable on streaming services.
 The album includes three older collaborations with Onfroy: "Fatality", "Broly", and "IWatchedHimDrown".

+2026–present: Make Out Hill

+On July 11, 2026, Make Out Hill, an animated feature inspired by Onfroy's life and musical legacy, was announced.
+Developed by Martian Blueberry in partnership with his estate, the project is in pre-production and is described as an original story inspired by his imagination, creativity, and legacy rather than a traditional biographical adaptation.